Socialism in Turkey: Mustafa Subhi and the TKP

-Atatürk's Presidency (1923–1938)
+Atatürk's presidency (1923–1938)

-During Atatürk's presidency, CHP government have tried suppressing socialist thought by arresting socialists and banning their party.
-In 1925, Takrir-i Sukun law was passed, allowing the government to close other parties.
-TKP was banned too, however, the party continued to operate secretly.
-In 1926, the party decided to be more critical against the current CHP and Ataturk reign.
+During Atatürk's presidency, the Republican People's Party (CHP) government suppressed socialism by arresting socialists and banning the TKP.
+In 1925, the Maintenance of Order Law was passed, giving the government emergency powers, including closing political parties.
+The TKP was banned, although it continued to operate secretly.
+In 1926, the party became more critical of the CHP and Atatürk's rule.

-The party also had internal troubles, on their positions against Kemalism.
-They mostly acted accordingly to what Comintern wanted, however, not everyone agreed.
-In 1927 Vedat Nedim Tör, who was the general secretary of TKP at that time, left the party and handed all the files to the police.
-This started mass arrests of TKP members.
+The party had internal discussions about its position on Kemalism.
+They largely acted in accordance with the Comintern's preferences, although some party members disagreed.
+In 1927, Vedat Nedim Tör, the general secretary of TKP at the time, left the party and handed party files to the police, leading to mass arrests of TKP members.

-Socialist magazines like "Aydınlık" and "Orak-Çekiç" have been banned.
-Similarly, Marxist writers and poets like Nazım Hikmet Ran and Sabahattin Ali have been imprisoned.
+Socialist magazines such as "Aydınlık" and "Orak-Çekiç" were banned.
+Similarly, Marxist writers and poets such as Nazım Hikmet Ran and Sabahattin Ali have been imprisoned.